varfish-org/varfish-server/docs_manual/variants_filtration.rst

 - :guilabel:`Load Presets` button
 - :guilabel:`RefSeq / ENSEMBL` switch
 - :guilabel:`Filter & Display` button
-    - The little triangle on the right gives access to the :guilabel:`Download as File` menu entry.
+    - The little triangle on the right gives access to the :guilabel:`Download as File` and :guilabel:`Submit to MutationDistiller` menu entries.

 .. _variants_filtration_genotype_tab: